evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The Honda e:Ny1 lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 3 modes:

-- Sport: Dynamic steering and throttle.
-- Normal: Balanced steering and throttle.
-- eco: Balanced steering and efficent throttle.
+- Sport: Dynamic steering and throttle. - Normal: Balanced steering and throttle. - eco: Balanced steering and efficent throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Honda e:Ny1 is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 300 mm, while the rear discs are 300 mm.

 ### Regenerative Braking